kilroy-code/distributed-security/docs/implementation.md

 This is roughly the same total size for one member, and each additional member adds about 4.5 kbytes less than the conceptual version above.

+## Signing and Verifying with Members

+Krypto and JOSE compact formats can make signatures with a single key.
+MultiKrypto uses JOSE general format to provide the option to sign with mutiple keys.
+(We use this to sign by a team and a member of the team.)
+Verfication provides enough information that one can see which of the signatures were verfied by the supplied keys.

 ## Vaults: Object-Oriented Keys